 It will pretty rare to see a guy who performs calisthenics with big leg muscles.
 Even though they are ripped and perform movements we can’t replicate, when it comes to lower body muscle mass, it becomes a problem.

 What to expect from Calisthenics?

 Till now, you must have understood that calisthenics is not meant for giving you huge muscle mass.
-Yes, with proper nutrition and recovery, you will be ripped, get noticeable muscles because you are using your muscles to generate a tremendous amount of force.
-However, strength and your body’s ability to achieve that extraordinary mobility is the priority if calisthenics.
+Yes, with proper nutrition and recovery, you will be ripped, and get noticeable muscles because you are using your muscles to generate a tremendous amount of force.
+However, strength and your body’s ability to achieve extraordinary mobility is the priority of calisthenics.

 There is pretty much no reason to not try calisthenics.
 If you are left without weights, then don’t hesitate and give calisthenics a try.
 If you do have access to weights and thinking about making a shift to calisthenics, my opinion will be, give it a try.
 See if you like it, give your body something new to feel.
 It might result in breaking a monotonous resistance training program and give positive results.